RHEINLAND-PFALZ & SCOTLAND x LIFE SCIENCES FUND

-This funding aims to support research collaborations between Scotland and the Rheinland-Pfalz region of Germany.
+This funding aims to support research collaborations between Scotland and the Rheinland-Pfalz region of Germany with opportunity for research exchanges in life sciences, including environmental sciences and biotechnology.

 Scope of Prize